Non-Selling Title Charges

 In 2025 we are introducing a quarterly charge for holding stock of titles that do not move for 90 days.

-Once a quarter (every 3 months) Central Books will look at your title list.
+Once a quarter (every 3 months) Central Books will look at each publisher's title list.
 For each title we carry in stock that has a no movements sales category for the last 90 days we will charge £5.00 a quarter.
-Central Books can provide a list of such books.
-On instruction Central Books can pulp or despatch the stock of such titles.
+We provide sales category data in the monthly sales reports we send to pulishers at the end of every month.
+Central Books can pulp or despatch the stock of such titles.

-We will begin making this charge in July 2025.
+We began making this charge in July 2025.

 Details